wakass/grlbhal_servo/README.md

 # Servo
 The servo plugin implements pwm control of servos.
+It also provides a driver for the bltouch probe.

 The plugin allows abstraction of the pwm-pins and the use of the ```set_angle``` and ```get_angle``` functions.
 It also provides Marlin-style M280 commands for easy interfacing and manual control.